-The review was a positive one overall, but it did highlight the fact that I’d slipped into the habit of marking up in a way that was not the most efficient use of my time or the client's.
+The review was positive overall, but it did highlight the fact that I’d slipped into the habit of marking up in a way that was not the most efficient use of my time or the client's.

 Client X puts great emphasis on the value of feeding back information to their editorial freelancers, which helps us to improve the job we do for them.
 Interestingly, however, they are the only one of my clients who works in such a constructive way.
 This made me realize that I should be more proactive about seeking feedback from other in-house production staff, because I benefit as much as they do.
-Here are a few points to consider.

 Ask for feedback

 On the one hand, they may tell you they don’t have any problems with the way you work; on the other, they may use it as an opportunity to suggest how you could improve your service for them.
 Either way, it’s a win–win for both of you.

 Avoiding the habit trap

-Feedback can highlight bad habits that you’ve slipped into without even realizing it.
 Some years ago two clients asked me to mark up in a certain way in order to prevent their overseas typesetters becoming confused.
-I work for these publishers regularly and in a bid to be “kind” to all typesetters I’d extended this habit to the way I work more generally.
-However, Client X asked me to rethink this style in order to save myself time and reduce the number of margin marks I was making.
-Of course, I agreed – the customer is always king.
-More importantly, though, I’d fallen into the habit trap – I’d got so used to working in a particular way that I’d extended two clients’ requirements to all my clients, and in doing so was wasting both time and ink.
+I worked for these publishers regularly and in a bid to be 'kind' to all typesetters I’d extended this habit to the way I work more generally.

-Continued professional development (CPD)
+Continuing professional development (CPD)